jfnavarro/hla_pipeline/README.md

-# DNA and RNA NGS variant calling toolset with HLA typing and Neoantigen predictions
+# DNA and RNA variant calling toolset with HLA typing and Neoantigen predictions
 This toolset can process DNA (tumor and normal) and RNA (tumor) dada in somatic mode and generate a list of variants, HLAs and neoantigens with affinity scores.